despark/apidoc/README.md

 - more information at [Swagger specification page](http://swagger.io/specification/)

 **NOTICE:**
-Everything after "|" symbol is assumed as a description text.
-So use just one | symbol on a row.
+Everything after **"|"** symbol is assumed as a description text.
+So use just one **"|"** symbol on a row.

 ####Command
-After everything is setup and there are comments in the controllers we can call the command.
+After everything is setup, the controllers are declared in route.php file and there are comments in the controllers we can call the command.

-    apidoc:generate
+    php artisan apidoc:generate

 That's it.
-Now you can access your new documentation at http://APP_URL/docs#/
+Now you can access your new documentation at APP_URL/docs#/

 **Notice** APP_URL is used for swagger integration.
-If it is not set in your .env file, the command will with a message, asking you to set up APP_URL.
+If it is not set in your .env file, the command will return a message, asking you to set up APP_URL.
+**Notice** APP_URL example: http://example.info/